The mother of all states of the kagome quantum antiferromagnet

+We find an additional fidelity dip at $J_2 \approx 0$ and $J_z>-1/2$ in the region where other studies~\cite{kolley2015phase} identify a single spin-liquid phase.
+This interesting finding indicates the existence of an additional transition in this region.
+Our analysis in this work is largely ambivalent about the nature of these two phases but earlier evidence for a spin-liquid phase at $J_z=1$ and both $J_2>0,J_2<0$~\cite{kolley2015phase,Normand_Xiang} suggests a possible transition between two spin-liquids.
+Interestingly, a recent IPEPS study~\cite{jiang2016competing} found nearly degenerate variational degenerate energies for the $Q_1=Q_2$ and $Q_1=-Q_2$~\cite{Sachdev92} Z$_2$-spin liquids which they interpret as evidence for a parent U(1) DSL; given our results, another reasonable interpretation is that there is a transition between these two states.

-While the current belief is that a single spin liquid phase mediates the phase transition between two magnetically long range ordered phases, we find additional fidelity dips at $J_2=0$ and $J_z>-1/2$.
-This interesting and somewhat unexpected finding strongly suggests the possibility that there is not one but actually two spin liquid phases.
-To further understand the nature of the fidelity dips, we consider the ground state and excited state in the same quantum number sector as a function of $J_2$ at $J_z=0.1$ (Fig.~\ref{fig:dips}, top right); note that the true first excited-state is in another sector.
-We see a (formally avoided) "level-crossing" indicated by a shrinking gap between these states around $J_2=0$.
-This crossing causes the fidelity dip and leads to the overlap of the wave-function on both sides of $J_2=0$ being small with respect to a reference point on the other side (see Fig.~\ref{fig:dips}, top left).
-In addition, the structure factors of the two ground states at positive and negative $J_z$, despite not having large peaks, are qualitatively distinct (see Fig.~\ref{fig:dips}, bottom).
+To further understand the nature of the fidelity dips, we consider the ground state and excited state in the same quantum number sector as a function of $J_2$ at $J_z=0.1$ (Fig.~\ref{fig:dips}, top right); the true first excited-state is in another sector.
+We see a (formally avoided) "level-crossing" indicated by a shrinking gap between these states around $J_2 \approx 0$.
+This crossing causes the fidelity dip and leads to the overlap of the wavefunction on both sides of $J_2 \approx 0$ being small with respect to a reference point on the other side (see Fig.~\ref{fig:dips}, top left).
+In addition, the structure factors of the two ground states at positive and negative $J_2$, despite not having large peaks, are qualitatively distinct (see Fig.~\ref{fig:dips}, bottom).